amanoxsolutions/ansible-NutanixClusterConfiguration/README.md

 ```
 ## IPMI Configuration
+the following steps are automated in ansible:
+- change IPMI IP address

 To modify the IPMI configuration, modify only the JSON file in  `group_vars/dev/vars-staging.json` with the values from the config sheet.
 To run the automated IPMI configuration, you need to enter the following command in the folder tasks:

 ```bash